Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

-Moving on to a more semantic level, we see that some of the most feminine words have some semantic connection to interpersonal relationships between characters(\textit{amigas, beso, discursos, cuerpo, celosa}).
+We see several patterns in the attribution scores.
+Included in the most feminine tokens are several word endings or words with feminine endings (\textit{cansada}, \textit{desesperada}, \textit{contenta}, \textit{celosa}, \textit{todas}, \textit{\#\#ísimas}, \textit{\#\#acas}).
+These morphologically grounded indicators of female characters indicate that in Calderón's plays, female characters either refer to themselves or other women frequently.
+At the semantic level, we see that some of the most feminine words have some semantic connection to interpersonal relationships between characters (\textit{amigas}, \textit{beso}, \textit{discursos}, \textit{cuerpo}, \textit{celosa}).
 This indicates that, broadly throughout Calderón's works, female characters are more likely to discuss themes of love and relationships than male characters.
-Other of these words (\textit{cansada, desesperada, contenta, celosa}) also demonstrate a depiction of women as emotional - the women in these plays are on one hand able to discuss their emotional inner worlds, but on the other hand depicted as driven or controlled by their emotions \parencite{drouet2017crimen}.
-This observation ties to larger cultural concepts about women as emotional beings and men as logical.
-Here we can see that Calderón's work somewhat conforms to these norms, but we will see later some evidence of the subversion of this trope in \ref{sec:exp2-results}.
+Others among these words (\textit{cansada}, \textit{desesperada}, \textit{contenta}, \textit{celosa}) also demonstrate a depiction of women as emotional -- the women in these plays are on the one hand able to discuss their emotional inner worlds, but on the other hand depicted as driven or controlled by their emotions (\cite{drouet_2017}).

+This finding ties in with the results in \textcite{vsecla_2024}, who show that female characters across different languages and time periods are more likely to reference their emotions than male characters.
+Here we can see that Calderón's work somewhat conforms to these norms, but we will later see some evidence of the subversion of this trope in \autoref{sec:exp2-results}.